-· To engage with our local community to support their educational enrichment needs so that students see the responsibility and value of educational opportunities for all.
-This objective is accomplished through ongoing dialogue with community partners and by providing individual tutoring mentoring services, Pacific students as tutors to various afterschool and community programs, and age-appropriate Saturday enrichment programming.
+2. To engage with our local community to support their educational enrichment needs so that students see the responsibility and value of educational opportunities for all.
+This objective is accomplished through ongoing dialogue with community partners and by providing individual tutor mentoring services, Pacific students as tutors to various afterschool and community programs, and age-appropriate Saturday enrichment programming.

-· To develop the leadership identity and potential of Pacific students on the CCI Leadership Team.
-This objective is accomplished through the utilization of a developmental leadership model which focuses on discrete learning outcome competencies connected to the university-wide social and emotional competencies.
+3. To develop the leadership identity and potential of Pacific students on the CCI Leadership Team.
+This objective is accomplished through the utilization of a developmental leadership model which focuses on discrete learning outcome competencies connected to the university-wide learning outcomes.

 The Center for Community Involvement will provide and model an inclusive community where students from diverse cultures and backgrounds can find acceptance and support as they develop leadership capacities and come to a greater sense of identity in mind, body and spirit.
 Students serve and empower each other, involving the campus and the community, as they bring learning to life.

-The Center for Community Involvement is a student-centered learning environment that provides quality, innovative programming by Pacific students for our Stockton community.
-This link between the campus and the Stockton community provides the spark for education, action and service.
+The Center for Community Involvement facilitates student-centered learning by promoting a connection between Pacific students and our Stockton community.
+This intersection of responsible leadership and community engagement offers programs and services that spark education, action and service.